satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 needless misdirection and inefficiency, and even loss of scientific credibility.
-One example is the case of Geoffrey Chang, whose rigorous and correct experimental work was later retracted due to a software bug that undermined the paper's conclusions [cite: chang2006retraction].
+One example is the case of Geoffrey Chang, whose rigorous and correct experimental work was later retracted due to a software bug that undermined the paper's conclusions (Chang et al., 2006).

 3. Reviewers are not acknowledged.